factmata/slate-api-documentation/source/index.html.md

 }
 ```

-Make a copy of a report by creating a new version with all of the data copied.
+Makes a copy of a report by creating a new version with all of the data copied.

 #### HTTP Request